ttalvitie/browservice/README.md

 chmod +x browservice-RELEASE-ARCH.AppImage
 ```

-Now you can start the Browservice proxy:
+Now you can start the Browservice proxy by running the following command as a normal user (do NOT use root):

 ```
 ./browservice-RELEASE-ARCH.AppImage
 ```

-With the default arguments, the Browservice proxy listens for HTTP connections on port 8080.
-If the server fails to start, see the [Troubleshooting](#troubleshooting) section for possible fixes.
+With the default arguments, the Browservice proxy starts listening for HTTP connections on port 8080.
+If the server fails to start, see the [troubleshooting](#troubleshooting) section for possible fixes.
 To stop the server, you can use the `SIGTERM` or `SIGINT` signals (you can send the latter using Ctrl+C).

 By default, the listening socket is bound to `127.0.0.1`, which means that the server only accepts local connections.
 To allow other computers to connect to the server, you need to adjust the `--vice-opt-http-listen-addr` command line option; for example, to accept connections on all interfaces, bind to `0.0.0.0` as follows: